-Update January 2019: These April 2018 posts on “When will the United States Collapse?” did not come true in 2018.
-But in 2019, the possibility of collapse seems quite plausible and frighteningly possible.
+Update June 2019: These April 2018 posts on “When will the United States Collapse?” did not come true in 2018.
+But in 2019, the possibility of collapse remains quite plausible and frighteningly possible:

 As of April 2018, I had been working on a draft of this post on “when will the United States collapse” for a month or so.
 I find it somewhat curious that no one on the Anthropology Blogs seems to be speculating about such issues.
 My own inspiration came from a CNBC post in March 2018, The Trump administration is teetering on the edge of a political abyss.
 And if CNBC is saying it, you know you should pay attention.
 But first:

 I am probably the person you should least trust to answer the question of “When will the United States collapse?”
 I grew up in 1970s Montana, swimming in the same water as survivalists.
 I read books like The Third World War: August 1985 and it seemed completely realistic.

 After that, I turned to Marxian history and economics.
 I even got a copy of Althusser’s Reading Capital.
 Fun times.
 Marxian-inspired anthropologists are rather infamous for constantly predicting crisis.
 For a recent example, see Reflections on Moishe Postone’s legacy for anthropology by Hadas Weiss on the Focaal Blog (April 2018).
 There, Postone’s most-recently cited reference is “Thinking the global crisis.”
 From 2012.

 I started thinking much more anthropologically under the guidance of Michel-Rolph Trouillot.
 And Trouillot was very clear that the value of anthropology was not from prediction.
 Nevertheless, anthropologists often veer between moral optimism and intellectual pessimism, which is another reason I’m surprised to not be hearing more anthropological chatter on the theme.